High Sierra Music Festival’s late-night shows have been announced:

-Four more bands have been added to the High Sierra Festival lineup: Tank & The Bangas, Grupo Fantasma, SunSquabi and Butcher Brown.
+Four more bands recently were added to the High Sierra Festival lineup: Tank & The Bangas, Grupo Fantasma, SunSquabi and Butcher Brown.

 Tank & The Bangas are winners of the recent 2017 NPR Tiny Desk Concert Contest where High Sierra headliner Trey Anastasio was one the judges who unanimously picked the band out of more than 6,000 contestants.